ameksike/KsRestClient/README.md

-# KsRestClient
-Simple library to operate with REST API as a local library in your project.
-For more information see our [wiki](https://github.com/ameksike/ks-rest-client/wiki).
+KsWc is a simple library to make your Web API deployment easier, with it you can operate with [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API as a local library in your project, focused on the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) pattern implemented by RESTful services, and support of different automated authentication flows.

 ### Get started
 1. Install